Benjamin Franklin Transatlantic Fellows Summer Institute

 Applicants should have a strong interest in learning more about diplomacy, the transatlantic relationship, the role of a free press in a democracy, and public or community service.
 They should have a strong demonstrated interest in communications, advocacy, debate, or civic participation.
 They should have the academic aptitude for a program of this nature and personal qualities needed to be successful participants, including maturity, strong social skills, flexibility, and open-mindedness.
 These factors are particularly important given the diverse group atmosphere of the Institute.
 English fluency is required.

-It is important that applicants have exhibited serious interest in pursuing leadership opportunities in their home countries, and demonstrate a genuine desire to learn first-hand about the United States, its people, society, and institutions.
-It is also very important that nominees understand that, if selected, they will be expected to fully and seriously participate in all program components during the month, as well as in follow-up activities afterward in their home countries.
+It is important that applicants have serious interest in pursuing leadership opportunities in their home countries and demonstrate a genuine desire to learn first-hand about the United States, its people, society, and institutions.
+It is also very important that nominees understand that, if selected, they will be expected to participate in all program components fully and seriously during the month, as well as in follow-up activities afterward in their home countries.
 In addition, participants should be ready to inform and educate Americans about the cultures and societies of their home countries in non-structured gatherings and in public presentations.

-- committed to enrolling in high school or university in their home countries
+– be committed to enrolling in high school or university in their home countries;

 – demonstrate strong leadership potential and interest in transatlantic relations and diplomacy;